Green Beans with Bacon

 Ingredient notes

-• Green beans: To substitute frozen beans, cook 2 pounds of frozen green beans according to the package directions, plunging in to the ice bath to stop the cooking (or just rinse under cold water).
+• Green beans: To substitute frozen beans, cook 2 pounds of frozen green beans according to the package directions, plunging into the ice bath to stop the cooking (or just rinse under cold water).

 • Bacon: Chop up the bacon while it’s frozen (firm but not rock-hard).
 It’s so much easier and less greasy that way.